Blaster beam

 The instrument has since been used to create dark unnatural sounds in other movie soundtracks in the late 1970s and early 1980s, including the films The Black Hole, Forbidden World, Dreamscape, and Meteor, in the last of which it was used during shots of the giant looming meteorite as it approached Earth.
 It has also been used by new age artists including Kitaro, Stearns and Huxley.
 The blaster beam was also used for the seismic charge sound used by Jango Fett, in Star Wars: Episode II – Attack of the Clones.

 Some more unexpected attention came in the early nineties when several women attending a music concert in New York's Central Park claimed to have been stimulated by the sound created by a blaster beam being used in the performance.
 This prompted Australian radio station 2SER-FM to conduct an experiment in which they played a continuous loop of a blaster beam performance and asked their female listeners to report any stimulation they experienced.
 (FM's frequency response typically starts at around 50 Hz which is similar to the theoretical lowest frequencies of the blaster beam, but these frequencies might have been more prominent at the live concert.)
 On this occasion none of the show's listeners reported any arousal whatsoever.

 In 2016, composer Bear McCreary featured the Blaster Beam in his score to 10 Cloverfield Lane, performed by Craig Huxley.

+In 2026, the blaster beam was played by Huxley at the 60th-anniversary Star Trek Las Vegas convention run by Creation Entertainment showcasing the same atmospheric sounds Huxley used for the Star Trek: The Motion Picture, Wrath of Khan and Strange New Worlds.